Tsubasa: Reservoir Chronicle: Themes

 Character identities is one of the main themes in Tsubasa as properly explored through the two teenagers called Syaoran who are nearly identical physically but share different personalities.

 Tsubasa explores the fragility of human relationships through Sakura losing all of her memories involving her love interest, Syaoran.
 Despite this tragedy, Syaoran manages to become friends with other characters across his journey.
 Furthermore, Sakura once again develops feelings for Syaoran who at the same time starts falling for her again.
 The development of the characters' relationship demonstrates how while modern society depends on already existing one, a severed one can be reformed if people have the will.
 At the same time, Syaoran has to say goodbye to the people he met as a result of having to continue travelling.
 Despite also losing these newfound friends, these actions will help Syaoran grow into a young man.
 Based on the shōjo manga character Syaoran Li, the initial Syaoran from the series was written to be a shōnen manga lead instead.
 As a result, the narrative places emphasis on his friendships as he obtains new powers while retaining a kind demeanor.
 Although the series is a shōnen manga, Clamp incorporates shōjo manga motfifs into the character to attract a female demographic, with his desire to recover the magic feathers of Sakura being a common element of shōjo manga.
 The angel-like feathers and multiple outfits serve as a mean to appeal to the female demographic while the ending exploring the characters named Tsubasa serve as major symbolism about romantic relationships.

 Sarahi Isuki Castella Olivera from Benemérita Universidad Autónoma de Puebla said that while the two Syaoran are nearly identical characters, they possess different hearts with the clone losing it in the series' second half as a result of being controlled by Fei Wang Reed.
-The differences between the two Syaoran's paths lead into both of them becoming their own separate beings.
+The differences between the two Syaoran's paths lead to both of them becoming their own separate beings.
 The same happens with the two Sakuras.
-The original Syaoran is said to fall into humillation when he forced to ask Fei Wang's help to protect the original Sakura.
+The original Syaoran is said to fall into humiliation when he is forced to ask Fei Wang's help to protect the original Sakura.
 The concept of cloning is compared to buddhism zen as it coincides with the individualism of a person; Both Syaorans are often drawn together but their stances, weaponry and clothing is often made different and are found fighting against each other comparable to the yin and yang.
 Syaoran also has his own doppelgänger commonly referred as "The Other Syaoran" who at the same time shares the same identity as the protagonist from xxxHolic, Kimihiro Watanuki.
 Across the series, these character are developed and choose their own paths to earn their own identities.